Frequently Asked Questions

 · What is the best way to contact you?

-Facebook Messenger or e-mail are the best ways to get in contact with us.
-Email address is everpawcats@gmail.com and links to our Facebook page are at the bottom of every page and will take you there.
+Facebook Messenger or e-mail are the best ways to get in contact with me.
+Email address is everpawcats@gmail.com and links to my Facebook page are at the bottom of every page and will take you there.
 If you need to speak with me via telephone, please send me an email to set an appointment so that I can give you my full attention.

 · How much do Exotic Shorthair and Longhair Kittens cost?

-There is a $500 non-refundable deposit to hold your kitten.
-Everpaw's Exotic Shorthair and Longhair kittens will cost $2500 and the prices are much higher than that for breeding and show cats.
-When we have kittens available we will post images of them on the website and our Facebook page.
-If you are interested in any of our kittens send us a message so we can talk about placing one of our beautiful babies with you!
+There is a required $750 non-refundable deposit to hold your kitten.
+Everpaw's Exotic Shorthair and Longhair kittens will cost $2800 for pets and the prices are much higher than that for breeding and show cats.
+When I have kittens available I will post images of them on the website and my Facebook page.
+If you are interested in any of my kittens send me a message so we can talk about placing one of my beautiful babies with you!

 · Do you sell cats for breeding?

-We are open to selling to experienced breeders who come with references and are already showing their own cats with an association approved by the World Cat Congress.
-Also, we may, on occasion, offer cats for sale as Premiership candidates to those interested in showing only.
-Please send an email to let us know your interest.
+I am open to selling to experienced breeders who come with references and are already showing their own cats with an association approved by the World Cat Congress.
+Also, I may, on occasion, offer cats for sale as Premiership/Alter candidates to those interested in showing only.
+Please send an email to let me know your interest in my lines for your future breeding plans.

 · Do you have a contract to purchase a kitten?